The Bankrate promise

 5 steps to take with your money when rates and recession risks are high

-The highest rates in more than two decades means money is no longer cheap.
-Take steps now to prepare your finances for this new era of monetary policy, one where borrowing costs are unlikely to return to record-low levels anytime soon.
+The highest rates in more than two decades mean that money is no longer cheap.
+In this new era of monetary policy, these are the important moves you should be making with more money.

 1. Keep a long-term mindset